 As soon as the women are finished weaving a piece of fabric, the men step in and stitch the designs.
 The design motifs and symbols are inspired from elements in the environment, such as birds and other animals, mountains, and stars.

 Kalinga weaves are characterized by the traditional color combinations of red and black stripes and the use of beads.
 Many traditional Kalinga weaving designs and patterns remain unchanged through generations, with weavers taking care not to make alterations since the colors and details have specific meanings.
-Red, for instance, represents the earth or the ground, while indigo represents the sky.
+Red, for instance, symbolizes bravery while black represents the earth or the ground.
 Mountain symbols are embroidered in yellow, a color that also symbolizes wealth and fertility.

 Kalinga traditional garments include the ka-in wraparound skirt for women and the be-e g-string for men.
 There are different design variants of each, such as the pilakpak, ilaglis, silugwid, and gilamat for the skirt and kilayao, sillayuti, and pilagpagen for the g-strings.
 These garments are worn during rituals, festivals, weddings, and other special occasions.